16-bit computing: 16/32-bit Motorola 68000 and Intel 386SX

 The Motorola 68000 is sometimes called 16-bit because of the way it handles basic arithmetic.
 The instruction set was based on 32-bit numbers and the internal registers were 32 bits wide, so by common definitions, the 68000 is a 32-bit design.
 Internally, 32-bit arithmetic is performed using two 16-bit operations, and this leads to some descriptions of the system as 16-bit, or "16/32".

-Such solutions have a long history in the computer field, with various designs performing math even 1-bit at a time, known as "serial arithmetic", while most designs by the 1970s processed at least a few bits at a time.
+Such solutions have a long history in the computer field, with various designs performing math even one bit at a time, known as "serial arithmetic", while most designs by the 1970s processed at least a few bits at a time.
 A common example is the Data General Nova, which was a 16-bit design that performed 16-bit math as a series of four 4-bit operations.
 4-bits was the word size of a widely available single-chip ALU and thus allowed for inexpensive implementation.
 Using the definition being applied to the 68000, the Nova would be a 4-bit computer, or 4/16.
-Not long after the introduction of the Nova a second version was introduced, the SuperNova, which included four of the 4-bit ALUs running in parallel to perform math 16 bits at a time and therefore offer higher performance.
+Not long after the introduction of the Nova, a second version was introduced, the SuperNova, which included four of the 4-bit ALUs running in parallel to perform math 16 bits at a time and therefore offer higher performance.
 This was invisible to the user and the programs, which always used 16-bit instructions and data.
-In a similar fashion, later 68000-family members, like the Motorola 68020, had 32-bit ALUs.
+In a similar fashion, later 68000-family members, starting with the Motorola 68020, had 32-bit ALUs.

 One may also see references to systems being, or not being, 16-bit based on some other measure.
 One common one is when the address space is not the same size of bits as the internal registers.
-Most 8-bit CPUs of the 1970s fall into this category; the MOS 6502, Intel 8080, Zilog Z80 and most others had 16-bit address space which provided 64 KB of address space.
+Most 8-bit CPUs of the 1970s fall into this category; the MOS 6502, Intel 8080, Zilog Z80 and most others had 16-bit address space which provided 64 KiB of address space.
 This also meant address manipulation required two instruction cycles.
 For this reason, most processors had special 8-bit addressing modes, the zero page, improving speed.
-This sort of difference between internal register size and external address size remained in the 1980s, although often reversed, as memory costs of the era made a machine with 32-bit addressing, 2 or 4 GB, a practical impossibility.
-For example, the 68000 exposed only 24 bits of addressing on the DIP, limiting it to a still huge (for the era) 16 MB.
+This sort of difference between internal register size and external address size remained in the 1980s, although often reversed, as memory costs of the era made a machine with 32-bit addressing, 2 or 4 GiB, a practical impossibility.
+For example, the 68000 exposed only 24 bits of addressing on the DIP, limiting it to a still huge (for the era) 16 MiB.

 A similar analysis applies to Intel's 80286 CPU replacement, called the 386SX, which is a 32-bit processor with 32-bit ALU and internal 32-bit data paths with a 16-bit external bus and 24-bit addressing of the processor it replaced.